 The simple principal is, it’s much easier to write objectives if you don’t begin with a totally blank page!
 Anything a manager can use to get started is always helpful

-Do the managers in your business need help writing objectives?
+Do you need help writing objectives?

 A couple of questions;